 Services available to qualified students include academic, career and personal counseling, tutoring, financial aid information and assistance, field trips to cultural events and fouryear colleges, referrals to campus and community resources and workshops on strategies and techniques to help students succeed in college.

-The TRiO-Student Support Services Office is located on the second floor of the Student Center.
+The TRIO-Student Support Services Office is located in the modular building in front of the Industrial Education Building #6.
 Students seeking additional information can drop in or call 409-933-8525.
 All services are free to qualified COM students.